 Pro tip: Don’t ignore the giant cookies in the glass case by the cash register.

 222 E Bland St.

 This tiny, cozy ramen house is brimming with steaming broths and slurp-worthy noodles.

-Pro tip: Whet the appetite with the fried Brussels sprouts.
+Pro tip: Whet the appetite with the crispy fried Brussels sprouts.